solana-foundation/developer-content/content/guides/advanced/stake-weighted-qos.md

 On the RPC you will have to use `--rpc-send-transaction-tpu-peer` to forward transactions to a specific leader.
 The exact usage would be `--rpc-send-transaction-tpu-peer HOST:PORT`, with the Host being of the leader you have the `staked-nodes-overrides` enabled on.

+**Note:** The QUIC TPU port is defined as base QUIC port (default: 8003)+6, so should be 8009 for validators not setting a custom --public-tpu-address.
+(For Jito: 11222+6, so 11228)

 The peering would looking like the following:

 ![Diagram of RPCs peering with Validator for Stake-weighted Qos](/assets/guides/stake-weighted-qos-guide/peered-RPCs-guide.png)